evelyn-gius/evelyn-gius.github.io/content/en/talks2/Evortraege/vortraege.md

 draft: false

 ---
+- „Towards validity in cultural analytics.
+Defining and analyzing conflict in prose."
+LitLab, Stanford University, 13.11.2023.
 - „Time, Space, and Text: Perspectives from a Computational Narratology.“ Keynote at the ENN7 Rhythm, Speed, Path: Spatiotemporal Experiences in Narrative, Poetry, and Drama, Monopoli, Italy, 28.09 2023.
 - „ChatGPT Als Sparringstool in Der Lehre.“ Presented at the ChatGPT & Co. – KI in der Hochschullehre, Fachbereich 2, TU Darmstadt, June 29, 2023.
 - „Events as Minimal Units in Prose – A Narrative Theory-Driven Approach to Event Classification and Narrativity.“ Invited talk presented at the workshop „Narratology, Literature & Large Language Models,“ École normale supérieure, Paris, France, June 28, 2023.